engrakibhshovon/engrakibhshovon/README.md

-<p align="justify">Rakib is currently pursuing a Bachelor of Science degree in Computer Science and Engineering at Daffodil International University.
+<p align="justify">Rakib recently pursued a Bachelor of Science degree in Computer Science and Engineering at Daffodil International University.
 He has a basic understanding of several programming languages, including C, Java, Python, Assembly, and Dart.
 Additionally, he is familiar with HTML, CSS, JavaScript, and PHP.
-Rakib has foundational knowledge in data structures and algorithms, object-oriented programming, data mining, and machine learning.
+He has foundational knowledge in data structures and algorithms, object-oriented programming, operating system, data mining, machine learning, deep learning, and flutter.
 He has applied these skills in various projects.
 His strengths include being self-motivated, hardworking, disciplined, and a quick learner.
-In the short term, he aims to complete his graduation with high grades, and his long-term goal is to secure an honest and impactful position in his career, contributing to his nation.</p>
+His goal is to secure an honest and impactful position in his career, contributing to his nation.</p>

 <br>
-- 💬 Ask me about **C, Python, Assembly, Dart, Data Structure, Algorithms, Object-Oriented Programming, Data Mining, and Machine Learning**
+- 💬 Ask me about C, Python, Assembly, Dart, Data Structure, Algorithms, Object-Oriented Programming, Data Mining, Machine Learning, Deep Learning, and Flutter.

 <br>
 <br>